miriamschalamun/RNA_Tricho/README.md

 ## Subset by condition

 The data set I mostly used consists of different mutants under two conditions.
-Most of the time the condition (light) is the strongest factor of variance therefore I need to split my data set when computing the dds element for the contrasts later on.
+As seen above in the PCA, most of the time the condition (light) is the strongest factor of variance therefore I need to split my data set when computing the dds element for the contrasts later on.
 A good indicator for that is the PCA plot, it is recommended that if PCA1 (X-axis) has a higher value than 60% and this is likely to arise from a condition and not the strains you want to analyse then it is advisable to split the data set like done here.

 ```R
 generate_DESeq_object <- function (condition) {